 - Oncology and Neuroendocrine Tumour Specialist Dietitian at The Royal Free Hospital, London since 2012.

-- Neuroendocrine tumours, other cancers, gastrointestinal and HPB problems, preparing for and recovering from surgery, nutrient deficiencies.
+- Neuroendocrine tumours, other cancers, gastrointestinal and hepatic, pancreatic and biliary (HPB) problems, preparing for and recovering from surgery, and related nutrient deficiencies.

 - National and international speaker at conferences, for pharmacutical companies, and NET patient charities; PLANET’s and the NET Patient Foundation.